-I have a line of work on various puzzles and paradoxes in epistemology and rationality such as: the surprise exam; Moore’s paradox; the evidential value of miracles; the conjunction fallacy (with Hartmann); the lottery and the preface paradoxes (with James Hawthorne); the Monty Hall, the Judy Benjamin & the Sleeping Beauty (with José Luis Ferreira); and most recently the puzzle of the hats, adapted from a puzzle in computer science (with Wlodek Rabinowicz).
+I have a line of work on puzzles and paradoxes in epistemology and rationality such as: the surprise exam; Moore’s paradox; the evidential value of miracles; the conjunction fallacy (with Hartmann); the lottery and the preface paradoxes (with James Hawthorne); Monty Hall, Judy Benjamin & Sleeping Beauty (with José Luis Ferreira); and the puzzle of the hats (with Wlodek Rabinowicz).

 I developed a Bayesian Networks approach to confirmation, evidence and reliability in philosophy of science and to the coherence theory of justification in epistemology with Erik J. Olsson and Stephan Hartmann.
 This research culminated in Bayesian Epistemology, OUP 2003 (with Hartmann).

 In political philosophy and philosophy of economics, I developed a probabilistic angle to the discursive dilemma (with Rabinowicz).
 I have researched various aspects of the tragedy of the commons—the history of the idea, its relation to game-theory, and its application to climate change.
 Most recently I have been researching decision-making under risk and uncertainty: I have defended the Distribution View as a procedure for ranking policies that involve risk for the affected parties; I have argued that a rational approach to shortlist construction can favour protected categories in selection; and I have studied how we can register and measure regret (with Rabinowicz).